emacsmirror/0x0/README.md

   server, that has been read in from the minibuffer.

-By default, all these functions default to https://0x0.st as their server of choice, but by customising the variable `0x0-url`, this can be changed.
+By default, all these functions default to https://0x0.st as their server of choice, but by customising the variable `0x0-default-host`, this can be changed, or by prefixing the above mentioned commands with a prefix argument.
+A list of servers is to be found in `0x0-services`.

 See https://github.com/lachs0r/0x0 for more details, and consider donating to https://liberapay.com/lachs0r/donate if you like the